Probiotics

 Probiotics can complement these approaches when extra support is needed.

-With so many strains and blends available, it’s completely normal to feel unsure about which probiotic might suit your needs.
+Are you struggling with your gut health?
+With so many strains and blends available, it’s completely normal to feel unsure about which probiotic might suit your guts needs.
+Book a free call with me.
 We can explore your symptoms and history together and decide whether dietary changes, fermented foods or a specific supplement may be most helpful.

 Prefer to read at your own pace?